PawleN-D/chuck-facts/README.md

         - cd chuck-facts && npm install
       There are two top level directories: server & client.
 Access each respectively and install dependancies (use different terminals):
         - cd server && npm install
-        - cd clirnt && npm install
+        - cd client && npm install
-      After installation of dependancies in both repos, chande directory to the main directory:
+      After installation of dependancies in both repos, change directory to the main directory:
         - cd ..
       Run this command and the app will start
         - npm run dev